 Fortunately, industry pioneers are creating innovative solutions, based on real-world feedback and problems.

 Incident Response Orchestration: People, Process and Technology

-The IBM Resilient Incident Response Platform (IRP) has set a new standard in a market it pioneered.
+The IBM Resilient Security Orchestration, Automation, and Response (SOAR) Platform has set a new standard in a market it pioneered.
 IR orchestration capabilities were added to the platform years ago, arguably when the automatic threat feed lookups were added in 2013.

 Automation, however, is just a component of orchestration.
 Doing automation well requires the ability to manage people, process and technology.
 (For more on this topic, Bruce Schneier, the chief technology officer at IBM Resilient, discusses security orchestration and IR on his blog.)

 Agility, Intelligence and Sophistication

 The next big step on IBM Resilient’s orchestration journey?
 The Resilient dynamic playbooks.
 These playbooks started with the rules functionality, which provides customers with the agility, intelligence and sophistication needed to contend with complex attacks.
 All of these capabilities and innovations offer customers the most advanced full orchestration platform that can enable a dynamic and accelerated response program.